8 Day Inn Tour

 DAY 2: Our first day of cycling takes us along the beautiful Galway Bay coast to the ferry port of Rossaveel.
 From there, we will take the ferry to the island of Inishmore.

 The largest of the three Aran Islands, Inishmore seems to be frozen in time.
-Its quiet, narrow roads and sparse population make it a cycling paradise.
-We’ll cycle past the limestone walls that form a labyrinth across this land.
-You can stop at the ruins of The Black Fort, visit a sweater shop for an authentic Aran sweater, and grab a pint of Guinness at the local pub called Ti Joe Watty’s.
-Then we’ll all enjoy a well-deserved dinner prepared by our innkeeper.
+Its quiet, narrow roads and sparse population make it a peaceful and beautiful place.
+We’ll explore some of the limestone walls that form a labyrinth across this land.
+We'll also walk among the ruins of the Black Fort, named for its location overlooking the sea.
+The only sound you'll hear are the waves crashing against the black limestone cliffs below.
+Before dinner prepared by our innkeeper, you should have time to visit a sweater shop for an authentic Aran sweater or grab a pint of Guinness at the local pub called Ti Joe Watty’s.
 24 miles.

 DAY 4: You’ll have two options today but both rides include a visit to the village of Ballyconneely where Alcock and Brown crashed landed their biplane after completing the first transatlantic flight in 1919.
 Then it’s on to the town of Roundstone where you’ll see traditional musical instruments being made by hand.
 Along the way, we’ll cycle past some beautiful beaches.
 For more miles and scenic views of stunning coastal landscape, you can continue along the famous Sky Road.
 Dinner is on your own tonight.
 25 or 36 miles.